CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 6 - Secure Generative AI Applications.md

 ## **Summary:**

-The tasks guide users to enable AI Workload Plan in Microsoft Defender for Cloud, explore the Azure AI Foundry portal, and validate content filter policies.
+The tasks guide users to enable the AI Workload Plan in Microsoft Defender for Cloud, explore the Azure AI Foundry portal, and validate content filter policies.
 Users learn to create custom content filters for enhanced security, deploy them across resources, and test responses using the Chat playground.
 Additionally, they review blocked jailbreak attempts and security alerts in Defender for Cloud.

 ## You have successfully completed the lab